43rd ANNUAL

 Arts of the Terrace

-The entry process is now open for the 43rd Annual Arts of the Terrace Juried Art Show!
-See below for entry guidelines/information, important dates & times, and 2023 juror information.
-Please review all entry guidelines prior to starting your entry.
+The entry process will be opening soon for the 44th Annual Arts of the Terrace Juried Art Show!
+See below for entry guidelines/information and important dates & times.

 Like us on Facebook @ MLT Friends of the Arts and Instagram @ mltfriendsofthearts – see more show photos and updates!